-This document provides information about how to contribute code to Tizen, including the following:
+This topic provides information about how to contribute code to Tizen, including the following:

-- Submit a package to the build system
+- Submitting a package to the build system

-- Review and accept a package on the build server (for release engineer only)
+- Reviewing and accepting a package on the build server (for release engineer only)

-For more information about the whole work process, please refer to Tizen Development Working Mechanism.
+For more information about the whole work process, see Tizen Development Working Mechanism.

-This section describes how to perform patch submission and review on the Gerrit.
+You can perform patch submission and review on Gerrit.